X100, artwork by Tyberius Anderson.

 I ended up selling it; I ragequit the X100 after an incident wherein the AF system got hung up under not even slightly tricky conditions.

 X100 fans will hate my nitpicking.
 Just bear in mind nothing I hated about it stopped me from using it, and it is a camera I regret selling every time I spot a potential shot in dim artificial light.
+(I eventually bought another one, because there's nothing in the world quite like it.)

 Dan and Dan, fluorescent lighting, 1/60 at f/2 and ISO 200.